Come to Oz-Stravaganza, an annual festival celebrating the work of Chittenango native son L. Frank Baum.

 The birthplace of L. Frank Baum, author of The Wonderful Wizard of Oz, Chittenango is lush with Oz pride.
 Each June the village celebrates its native son with the annual Oz-Stravaganza festival that’s complete with authors and illustrators who continue the Oz legacy, fireworks, amusement rides, and one of the region’s largest parades.

 Visit year-round for a walk along the village’s yellow brick sidewalks and stop into All Things Oz.
 This Oz museum features locally owned items and pieces on loan from Oz historians and family members of L. Frank Baum.
 They also have a gift shop where Oz memorabilia can be purchased.
+For even more Oz fun, try your luck at the Yellow Brick Road Casino.

 For a walk on the wild side, venture to The Wild Animal Park, home to lions, tigers, and bears plus a giraffe, camels, kangaroos, foxes, and more.
 Enjoy a picnic in the pavilion, watch live animal shows, and let the kids play in the bounce house.